Quality Manager - IT-Online

-- Maintain Preventative Maintenance (PM) schedules in accordance with the SLA for all equipment and services
+- Maintain Preventative Maintenance (PM) schedules in accordance to the SLA for all equipment and services.
+Daily

 - Create Quality Cards and sample jobs across different disciplines to check